Awards FAQ

 Q: For the Response and Recovery Award, what level of Senior Leadership is required for Sign-Off?

 A: It should be signed off by someone in a senior leadership position, such as the individual accountable for the business continuity program or someone they report to.
 The title will vary depending on the organization.
-Examples include VP in a private company, BCM sponsor on the Steering Committee or Executive Team, Deputy Minister or Assistant Deputy Minister for a federal or provincial government department or ministry.
+Examples include VP in a private company, Deputy Minister or Assistant Deputy Minister for a federal or provincial government department or ministry.

 Q: How are applications submitted?